 My bundt pan is a standard size bundt pan.
-If you are not sure what size your’s is, don’t worry, just be sure to never fill a bundt pan more then 2/3 full or it will most likely over flow.
-If you have extra batter, put it in a small pan or cupcakes and watch it closely because it will cook faster then the bundt cake.
+If you are not sure what size your’s is, don’t worry, just be sure to never fill a bundt pan more than 2/3 full or it will most likely overflow.
+If you have extra batter, put it in a small pan or cupcakes and watch it closely because it will cook faster than the bundt cake.

 - FOR THE CAKE